 if it rains, you can stay comfortable outdoors and have an enjoyable experience.
 Items made of wool or synthetic fabric remain comfortable

 and warm even when wet.
 Cotton is not recommended for any Alaska outdoor activity as the fabric does not easily dry and once wet has no insulation.

-All this talk about weather is not meant to dampen your enthusiasm about visiting the Glacier Lodge.
+All this talk about weather is not meant to dampen your enthusiasm about visiting!
 The summer in Alaskan is usually quite mild with temperatures in the fifties and sixties.
 We liken the Alaska summer to spring or fall in other parts of the country.
 The most reliable advice is to be prepared for any type of weather!
 We have found that when our gear and spirits are well suited, the weather is always perfect.

 LUGGAGE: Due to the small-scale, remote nature of the Glacier Lodge we ask that you bring duffel bags as luggage.
 However, if your trusty roller bag is best for you, bring that along.
 Please note that your luggage will not be accessible during the boat journey to the Glacier Lodge so bring a day pack for any items that you will want to have at hand on the boat.
 Also keep in mind that our vehicles and boats have limited luggage compartments and, for your convenience, our staff hand carry luggage to your accommodations.
 Therefore, we truly appreciate bags that are manageably sized.
 We recommend one large, soft-sided bag.

 HIKING BOOTS OR SHOES: Comfortable, lightweight and water repellent.
 Many companies make lightweight hiking boots that are moderately priced.
 Make

 sure these are well broken in, especially if all leather, before your trip.
 If you prefer strenuous hiking, you may want to invest in rugged

 hiking boots.
 You should put a coat of waterproofing compound on your boots before arriving in Alaska.